rpf13/sportsshooting_react/README.md

 ![Button Colors](docs/images/coolors_button_search.png)

-I am aware of the fact that this combination does partially not fullfil the contrast check.
-However, it is almost impossible to pair red with any other light color and pass a contrast check.
+**I am aware of the fact that this combination does partially not fullfil the contrast check.** However, it is almost impossible to pair red with any other light color and pass a contrast check.
 Since the whole color scheme is around the SportsShooting Logo, which contains a red centered target, I wanted to use it throughout the site.
-However, I am pretty confident that due to the fact that the contrast issue is only on a few button and hover effect occation, it would also be very well usable for visual impaired users.
+However, I am pretty confident that due to the fact that the contrast issue is only on a few button and hover effect occasion, it would also be very well usable for visual impaired users.

 ---